EnigmaCurry/curlbomb/README.md

 specified, so the client command will still show it as running in bash.
 The command you specified is put into the wrapped script.
 See --unwrapped to change this behaviour.

+`-d host[:port], --domain host[:port]` Specify the domain name and port that is displayed in the URL of the client command.
+This does not change where the resource is actually located, use --port or --ssh for that.
+This is useful if you are setting up your own port forwards and need to show an external URL.

 `-w, --wget` Print wget syntax rather than curl syntax.
 Useful in the case where the client doesn't have curl installed.